-White and Orange Tipped Nudibranch (Janolus fuscus)
+White-and-Orange-Tipped Nudibranch (Janolus fuscus)

 Description: Nicknamed the candy corn nudibranch, this species is covered in cerata (tentacle-like structures) that have orange and white tips.
-Each cera has a translusent color and a brown stipe at its core.
-This species is relatively small, only growing to about 2.5cm long.
-Sometimes confused with the opalescent nudibranch, the white-and-orange-tipped nudibranch can be correctly identified by looking for cerata on the head of the nudibranch.
-Opalescent nudibranchs will not have cerata in front of their rhinophores (antenna) and will have a white and blue stripe down the center of their back.
+Each ceras has a translucent color and a brown stipe at its core.
+This species is relatively small, only growing to about 2.5 cm long.
+Sometimes confused with the thick-horned nudibranch, the white-and-orange-tipped nudibranch can be correctly identified by the absent white and blue stripe down the center of their back that is found on the thick-horned nudibranch.
 At Haystack Rock nudibranchs are typically found in the lower intertidal areas on the South side of the rock or in front of The Needles.
 The white-and-orange-tipped nudibranch is often found in the water and can even be seen swimming upside down.

 Diet: The white-and-orange-tipped nudibranch primarily eats bryozoans.